 Code for America's programs provides civic startups with funding, mentorship, and the right connections to navigate the government tech ecosystem.
-The program works to bolster a thriving and competitive marketplace where governments are offered new technology options at good value for taxpayer dollar.
+The program works to bolster a thriving and competitive marketplace where governments are offered new technology options at good value for taxpayer dollars.

 For Startups & Geeks